 Remind your client the morning of the photoshoot to arrive with several of their pet’s favorite treats, poop bags, and toys.
 Bring some backup if you have any at home.
 Ask the owner also to practice commands like “sit” and “stay” ahead of time so that the pet is all warmed up for the shoot.

 For treats, make sure the owner brings treats that are enticing, but not so big that the pet will get sick eating a lot of them.
 You want to be liberal with the treats.
 If the owner brings toys, make sure you don’t bring them out until you’re ready to take photos with them.
 Once they’re introduced, it can be hard to take them away without losing the pet’s attention entirely.

-When taking portraits with an animal, it’s important to have an arsenal of tools to help keep the day running smoothly
+Even the goodest of boys might not be able to give you their full attention for a whole shoot.
+When taking portraits with an animal, it’s important to have an arsenal of tools to help keep the day running smoothly.